This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.

 Visit a Museum

 For a small town of 5,000 residents, Solvang has quite a varied offer of museums.
-Here is a list of what you can find in town.
+Here is a list of what you can found in town.

 Admission is free (suggested donation is $5).

-The motorcycles in this museum are owned by collector Virgil Elings.
+The motorcycles at the Solvang Vintage Motorcycle Museum are own by collector Virgil Elings.
 For the past two decades, Elings have been collecting models from brands such as BMW, Ducati, and Velocette.
 Admission is $10.

 Hans Christian Andersen Museum

-The Hans Christian Andersen Museum is located on the upper floor of The Book Loft, an independent bookstore.
+This Museum is located on the upper floor of The Book Loft, an independent bookstore.
 It features exhibits about the life and works of the author.
-It highlights how Andersen gained international fame with his fairytales.
+It highlights how Andersen international fame with his fairytales.
 This is a very simple place.
 Do not expect elaborated exhibits.
 Admission is free.

-This small museum is dedicated to showcasing the value and beauty of nature through art.
-In addition, it aims to promote wildlife and natural habitat conservation.
-Their exhibitions change seasonally and they offer different workshops to the community.
+The small Wilding Museum of Art is dedicated to showcasing the value and beauty of nature through art.
+In addition, it aims to promote wildlife and natural habitats conservation.
+Their exhibitions are changed seasonally and they offer different workshops to the community.
 Admission is $5.
-Entrance is free every third Wednesday of the month.
+Entrance to the Wilding Museum of Art is free every third Wednesday of the month.

 The Great Hall of Danes and Amber Museum